melintea/melintea.github.io/_posts/2023-10-31-lock-timing.md

 #define _CORECRT_SPINCOUNT  4000
 ```

 Without apropriate measurements I should have no opinion but: I am not sure this is still appropriate for nowadays architectures.
-IMO that number should have been scaled inversely to the number of CPUs; then maybe a contention-dynamic spin value is needed - spin less if more contention.
+IMO that number should have been scaled inversely to the number of CPUs; then maybe a contention-dynamic spin value is needed - spin less with increased contention.

 ```